Electron spin resonance and collective excitations in magic-angle twisted bilayer graphene

 The setup for the resonance measurement is illustrated in Fig.~\ref{fig1}a-b.
 A coaxial line is placed above and perpendicular to the MATBG sample shaped into a Hall bar geometry.
 As a microwave signal is applied to the coaxial line between $1$ and $28$ GHz with source powers between $-120$ and $21$ dBm, it irradiates the device with microwave photons.
 Fig.~\ref{fig1}c-g show transport response across a MATBG sample in the presence of an in-plane magnetic field with varying power and frequency in the microwave radiation at moir\'e filling $\nu=2.8$, which falls within the density range of $2 < |\nu| < 3$.
-Microwave radiation induces well-defined changes in the longitudinal resistance of the sample, \DRxx.
+Microwave radiation induces prominent changes in the longitudinal resistance of the sample, \DRxx.
 At a low microwave power, $P = -31$ dBm at $f= 5$ GHz, \DRxx\ exhibits a single dip, which is marked by the vertical dashed line in Fig.~\ref{fig1}c.
-The location of this dip follows a linear trajectory in the $f-B$ map (Fig.~\ref{fig1}d), suggesting that the energy of the underlying excitation is linearly dependent on the external magnetic field.
+The location of this dip follows a linear trajectory in the $f-B$ map (Fig.~\ref{fig1}d).
 At higher microwave power, the dip in \DRxx\ becomes more pronounced (upper panel of Fig.~\ref{fig1}e).
 At the same time, this transport response widens to occupy a larger area in the $f-B$ map, as shown in Fig.~\ref{fig1}f.
-The application of a high-pass filter (HPF) eliminates the slow-varying background in \DRxx\ as a function of an in-plane magnetic field, which sheds more light onto the nature of the microwave-induced transport response.
+The fact that increasing microwave power produces more prominent changes in sample resistance suggests that these features originate from the coupling between microwave photons and electrons in the moir\'e flatband.
+The application of a high-pass filter (HPF) eliminates the slow-varying background in \DRxx\ as a function of an in-plane magnetic field, which yields \RHP\ (see Fig.~\ref{figHPF} for comparison between HPF and derivative $dR/dB$).
 While \RHP\ exhibits similar behavior as \DRxx\ at low microwave power, it reveals five separate features at high power, which are manifested as sharp minima in \RHP.
 The location of these features are marked by vertical dashed lines and white arrows in Fig.~\ref{fig1}c-g.
-For simplicity, we will refer to these features as resonance mode $r_1$ through $r_5$.
+For simplicity, we will refer to these features as resonance modes $r_1$ through $r_5$.